Make-School-Courses/CS-1.2-Intro-Data-Structures/ReadMe.md

 -   Actively participate in class and abide by the attendance policy
 -   Make up all classwork from all absences
 -   Complete the required project tutorial
--   Pass the project according to the [associated project rubric](https://make.sc/cs12-rubric)
+-   Pass the project according to the associated [project rubric][]
--   Pass the summative assessment (final exam)
+-   Pass the summative assessment (total of all quiz scores)

 ## Attendance